MICS-Lab/novae/docs/faq.md

 ### How to load a pretrained model?

-We highly recommend to load a pretrained Novae model instead of re-training from scratch.
+We highly recommend loading a pre-trained Novae model instead of re-training from scratch.
 For that, choose an available Novae model name on [our HuggingFace collection](https://huggingface.co/collections/MICS-Lab/novae-669cdf1754729d168a69f6bd), and provide this name to the [model.save_pretrained()](../api/Novae/#novae.Novae.save_pretrained) method:

 ```python
 from novae import Novae